Bart Howard: Early life and career

 Bart Howard was born on June 1, 1915 in Burlington, Iowa.
-His parents were musical; both played piano, and his father played guitar and mandolin.
+His parents were musical; both played piano, and his father played guitar and the mandolin.
 During Prohibition and the Depression, his father was also a bootlegger, which paid for young Howie's piano lessons.

 At the age of 16 Howard left home to be the pianist for the dance band that toured with the conjoined twins Daisy and Violet Hilton.
 In Los Angeles, where he had gone hoping to write songs for the movies, he played for the female impersonator Ray Bourbon.

 In 1937 Howard moved to New York City to accompany Elizabeth Talbot-Martin at the Rainbow Room.
 The colorful heiress Joe Carstairs took him under her wing.
 In 1938 Carstairs brought Mabel Mercer to New York for Mercer's first engagement there, and introduced Howard to Mercer on the day Mercer arrived.
 Carstairs' friend Marlene Dietrich encouraged Howard to offer Mercer his song "If You Leave Paris", which Mercer sang in her debut at the Ruban Bleu nightclub, the first time one of his songs was sung in New York.

 Howard's New York career was interrupted by World War II, which he spent as a musician in the Army.